By Scott Trout, Executive Vice President and Chief Operating Officer

 These assessments include personality and neurocognitive testing, a psychiatric diagnostic evaluation, an addiction severity assessment and an addiction-related quality-of-life assessment – all designed to determine the most important areas of clinical concern for each patient.
 This in-depth look allows our board-certified physicians, psychiatrists and therapists to develop a highly personalized medical treatment plan.

-At Enterhealth, every drug and alcohol detox is closely supervised by our addiction-trained medical experts, and withdrawal symptoms are carefully managed by staff who are well-equipped to handle the complicated medical issues presented by the older population.
-Using the latest evidence-based medical protocols, effective anti-addiction medication therapy and a 24-hour on-site medical staff, our detox services are provided in a safe and private environment.
+At Enterhealth, every drug and alcohol detox is closely supervised by our addiction-trained medical experts, and drug and alcohol withdrawal symptoms are carefully managed by staff who are well-equipped to handle the complicated medical issues presented by the older population.
+Using the latest evidence-based medical protocols, effective anti-addiction medication therapy and a 24-hour on-site medical staff, our drug and alcohol detox services are provided in a safe and private environment.

 Addressing Underlying Issues and Medical Concerns